 a.
-The child welfare professional and his/her supervisor are responsible for ensuring that the safety plan in FSFN is the current, active, and signed version of the safety plan.
-The child welfare professional will upload a new or any updated Impending Danger Safety Plan to the FSFN Safety Plan Page within two business days of its creation or modification.
+The child welfare professional and his/her supervisor are responsible for ensuring that the safety plan in CCWIS is the current, active, and signed version of the safety plan.
+The child welfare professional will upload a new or updated, signed Impending Danger Safety Plan to the CCWIS Safety Plan Page within two business days of its creation or modification.

 - b.
-The child welfare professional will terminate the present danger safety plan in FSFN when he/she is creating an impending danger plan or when a child has been determined to be safe. - c.
-The following FSFN resources are located on the FSFN "How Do I Guide" page: - (1) "Supervisor Consultation How Do I Guide." - (2) "Safety Plan How Do I Guide."
+The child welfare professional will terminate the present danger safety plan in CCWIS when he/she is creating an impending danger plan or when a child has been determined to be safe. - c.
+The child welfare professional with primary responsibility for the case shall document the safety management conference under "Safety Management Staffing" within the CCWIS Meeting Page per CFOP 170-1, Chapter 12: Case Note and Meetings Documentation. - d.
+The following resources are located on the FSFN "How Do I Guide" page: - (1) "Supervisor Consultation How Do I Guide." - (2) "Safety Plan How Do I Guide."